How to Cook Beef Cheek Meat for Perfectly Tender Results

 Beef CutBest Cooking MethodPrimary TextureFat Content

-Beef CheeksSlow BraisingSilky & ShreddedHigh (Collagen)
+Beef CheeksSlow BraisingSilky & ShreddedHigh (collagen-rich)

-BrisketSmoking/BraisingFibrous & SlicedModerate to High
+BrisketSmoking / BraisingFibrous & SlicedModerate to high

-Chuck RoastPot RoastingTender & FattyHigh
+Chuck RoastPot RoastingTender & MarbledHigh

 Rump RoastSlow RoastingFirm & LeanLow